[3.23 Cold Conversion Blade Vortex Elementalist / Occultist (League Starter + League Finisher)

 To improve the build beyond this point, I recommend choosing to either...

-Ditch Spell Suppression and pump damage.
+Ditch Spell Suppression and pump DPS.
 It's definitely possible to get high enough DPS to essentially trivialize the Uber Pinnacles, even to the point where you can skip the generally skippable immunity phases.

-In my opinion, with the overall nerfs to defenses in 3.19, the Glass Cannon is looking more attractive as a top-end loadout than in previous patches.
+In my opinion, with the overall nerfs to defenses in 3.19 and 3.21, something closer to a Glass Cannon is looking more and more attractive as a top-end loadout than in previous patches.

 Conclusion + Final Endorsement